YafetGetu/Etcars-online-car-store/README.md

-# 🚗 Car Store Desktop App
+# 🚗 ET_Car Store Desktop App

-The **Car Store Desktop App** is a simple and user-friendly C# Windows Forms application designed to sell cars and manage customer orders.
+The **ET Car Store Desktop App** is a simple and user-friendly C# Windows Forms application designed to sell cars and manage customer orders.

 ## 🛠 Features